tceron/profiling_haters2021/README.md

 ```
 python3 deploy.py
 ```
-And insert the required info.
+And insert the requested information for either the Spanish or English datasets.

-For citations, refer below:
+### References

+Please refer below if cited:

 ```
 @inproceedings{2021exploiting,